 - Court attendance

-- Illness of close family member, dependent or friend.
+- Illness of close family member, dependant or friend.

 The following examples are not considered acceptable grounds for an extension:

 - Submitting the wrong piece of work for assessment, or draft version